mangrovedao/mangrove.js/packages/bot-arbitrage/README.md

 There are several things that can be configured in the bot.

 - The Log level
 - Markets to monitor.
-A market contains of [BASE, QOUTE, UniFee].
-Where BASE and QOUTE are the tokens that are traded against each other and UniFee is the fee tier on Uniswap v3.
+A market contains of [BASE, QUOTE, UniFee].
+Where BASE and QUOTE are the tokens that are traded against each other and UniFee is the fee tier on Uniswap v3.
-- HoldingToken.
-The token that the bot should hold.
-It can then always trade this token into the necessary tokens for the arbitrage opportunity.
+- HoldingTokens.
+The tokens that the bot should hold.
+It can then always trade from one of these tokens into the necessary token for the arbitrage opportunity.
 - ExchangeFee.
 The fee that the bot should use when pre or post trading on Uniswap.
 - Exchange.
 Where to do the pre or post trading.
 Can be either Uniswap or Mangrove.
+- tokenForExchange.
+The token that the contract should use for pre or post trading.
 - runEveryXMinutes.
 How often the bot should run.
 Exmaple: 0.5 means every 30 seconds.

 ### Logging